mohdfaizan5/100xDevs-cohort2.0-notes/Week-2/L2-Higher_order_functions.md

 console.log(add(2,1))
 ```

-> When we observe both noraml and arrow function , the synatax of arrow function looks more simple and easy.
+> When we observe both normal and arrow function , the syntax of arrow function looks more simple and easy.
 > In arrow function we don't use keyword 'function' instead of that we use a arrow
 '=>'

 ### Map method( )

-1. Lets imagine u have array of integer ,u need return a new array where every value is multipled by 2
+1. Lets imagine u have array of integer ,u need return a new array where every value is multiplied by 2

 Method 1: